-- South Capitol Street, a major axis to the US Capitol and Anacostia River /Buzzard Point, site of the new Washington Nationals Ballpark and a still active waterfront industrial district - Near Southeast/Capitol Riverfront, home the Navy Yard, Nationals Ball Park, acres of waterfront parks and thousands of new residential units. an emerging office and residential development area - Poplar Point, a large and prominent site on the river's eastern edge currently under federal ownership and adjacent to Anacostia Park. - Southwest Neighborhood, an established and diverse residential community located in between the Wharf and Buzzard Point - Buzzard Point, a traditionally industrial area currently into an emerging mixed-use waterfront neighborhood and the home of the Audi Field soccer stadium.
+- Southwest Waterfront, home of the Wharf development and the historic to the Washington Fish Market and popular waterfront restaurants - South Capitol Street, a major axis to the US Capitol and Anacostia River /Buzzard Point, site of the new Washington Nationals Ballpark and a still active waterfront industrial district - Near Southeast/Capitol Riverfront, home the Navy Yard, Nationals Ball Park, acres of waterfront parks and thousands of new residential units. an emerging office and residential development area - Poplar Point, a large and prominent site on the river's eastern edge currently under federal ownership and adjacent to Anacostia Park. - Southwest Neighborhood, an established and diverse residential community located in between the Wharf and Buzzard Point - Buzzard Point, a traditionally industrial area currently into an emerging mixed-use waterfront neighborhood and the home of the Audi Field soccer stadium.
 1910.1

-910.2 NEW Map 19.1: Lower Anacostia Waterfront/Near Southwest Policy Focus Areas.
+NEW Map 19.1: Lower Anacostia Waterfront/Near Southwest Policy Focus Areas.